 transformed my lawn.'

 I’ve got a small garden and a medium sized dog.
 A few months ago, my garden was covered in brown marks caused by my dog peeing on the grass.
 This phenomena, known as lawn burn, is so frustrating – especially for those of us who are obsessed with their garden.
-If you are lucky enough
+If you are lucky enough to have a large garden

 'Reddish brown marks under the eyes of white coated breeds of dogs are unsightly.
 My bichon frise Toby, has suffered from these marks for many years.